QWERTY: Diacritical marks

 QWERTY was designed for English, a language without accents ('diacritics') except for a few words of foreign origin.
 The standard US keyboard has no provision for accents at all; the need was later met by the so-called "US-International" keyboard mapping, which uses a "dead key" technique to type accents without having to add more physical keys.
 (The same principle is used in the standard US keyboard layout for macOS, but in a different way).
 Most European (including UK) keyboards for PCs have an key ('Alternative Graphics' key, (Note: Where this key is not provided, some layouts provide its equivalent using +the letter to be accented, which can mean some chords that require additional manual dexterity.
 Other keyboard mappings convert the right key to be an AltGr key, despite its engraving.) replaces the right Alt key) that enables easy access to the most common diacritics used in the territory where sold.
-For example, default keyboard mapping for the UK/Ireland keyboard has the diacritics used in Irish but these are rarely printed on the keys; but to type the accents used in Welsh and Scots Gaelic requires the use of a "UK Extended" keyboard mapping and the dead key or compose key method.
+For example, default keyboard mapping for the UK and Ireland has the diacritics used in Irish but these are rarely printed on the keys; but to type the accents used in Welsh and Scots Gaelic requires the use of a "UK Extended" keyboard mapping and the dead key or compose key method.
 This arrangement applies to Windows, ChromeOS and Linux; macOS computers have different techniques.
 The US International and UK Extended mappings provide many of the diacritics needed for students of other European languages.